Storage Migration Pitfalls Part (2/3)

 How best practices protect your migration, we will explain in the third and final part

-With a best practices approach, many of these problems can be prevented during the migration.
+With a best practice approach, many of these problems can be prevented during the migration.
 We will explain soon how we at brox IT proceed to lead your storage migration to success in the third and last part of our blog series: The Best Practices of Storage Migration.

 Justin Lee Weis